-The VLBA correlator accommodates the full range of scientific investigations for which the Array was designed.
-It supports wideband continuum, high-resolution spectroscopy, bandwidth synthesis, and polarimetric observations, as well as more specialized techniques such as simultaneous multiple frequencies or phase centers, frequency or phase-center switching, and pulsar gating.
+The VLBA correlator accommodates the full range of scientific investigations for which the array was designed.
+Ultimately, the correlator will support wideband continuum, high-resolution spectroscopy, bandwidth synthesis, and polarimetric observations, as well as more specialized techniques such as simultaneous multiple frequencies or phase centers, frequency or phase-center switching, and pulsar gating.
+Current correlator restrictions are summarized in "Guidelines for VLBA Observations" by Jon Romney (see Section 25.4); that document is available from the VLBA home page (see Section 25.3).

 The correlator is designed to process all observations involving VLBA stations.
-With its 20-station capacity and extensive sub-arraying capabilities, it can correlate an extended array combining the VLBA with as many as 10 foreign stations, or an extreme-wideband VLBA observation using both recorders at each of 10 stations, or two 10-station intra-VLBA observations, or virtually any combination of smaller sub-arrays, each in a single processing pass.
+With its 20-station capacity and new sub-arraying capabilities, it can correlate an extended array combining the VLBA with as many as 10 foreign stations, or an extreme-wideband VLBA observation using both recorders at each of 10 stations, or two 10-station intra-VLBA observations, or virtually any combination of smaller sub-arrays, each in a single processing pass.